Dragons Academy

 What is the difference between Academy and High School Training (HST)?

-Whist both are training-only programs, Academy demands higher levels of player discipline and competitiveness, commitment to a full year, and higher level of skills and knowledge.
+Academy is a holistic training development program that demands higher levels of player discipline and competitiveness, commitment to a full year, and higher level of skills and knowledge.
 Only those who meet the selection criteria will be offered a spot.
-The high skill group senior players will also have the opportunity to coach as part of their coaching development.
+Tier 1 and Tier 2 senior players will also have the opportunity to coach as part of their coaching development.

-HST is for everyone, a more relaxed environment to learn, improve, have fun, and make new friends.
+HST a training-only program for everyone, providing a more relaxed environment to learn, improve, have fun, and make new friends.
 The program offers players the flexibility to register on a term-by-term basis.
 See High School Training for information.

 I missed the main train period.
 Can I still to trial?